Affiliate links on Android Authority may earn us a commission. Learn more.

 In the past decade, Netflix and services like it have become the primary source of entertainment for cord-cutters.
 However, even to this day, many myths about account sharing on Netflix persist.
-We are here to dispel them once and for all, so you can watch the latest season of your favorite TV shows and movies in peace.
-Let’s get into it!
+The streamer has rolled out new guidelines around account sharing, so now is a good time to go over the dos and don’ts of using Netflix on multiple devices and, more importantly, in multiple places.

 How does Netflix account sharing work?

 First, let’s address a frequently asked question that often pops up on Google and websites like Quora.
 Is Netflix account sharing legal?
 Yes, it is.
 After all, you wouldn’t be able to create multiple profiles if Netflix accounts were limited to a single person.

 However, some terms apply.
 According to Netflix’s ToS your account is for “personal and non-commercial use only and may not be shared with individuals beyond your household.”
 This is where things get a bit tricky.
 Members of your household can be understood as family members or roommates that currently live at the same address as you and presumably use the same internet connection.
 But what happens if you want to share your account with your partner or a family member if they live in another city?